einaienahub/ascension-the-platformer/README.md

 I did add some of my own code after I had finished the tutorial, and added ideas that were not originally presented in the video.
 The game is designed by me, einaienaxp.

-I will probably upload a android release in a few days from now.
+I will probably upload an android release in a few days from now.

 To download the game, check out the releases for it on this repository and download the '.zip' file from there.
 Here's to hoping for a more independant project and a fruitful future, lads.